jasmine-shanay/jasminemoore/README.md

 ### Original Articles

 The following links are to old pieces that I wrote for my university newspaper.
+They are all archived because my university rebranded.

 [In a While, “Krokodil” (Posted October 24, 2013)](https://web.archive.org/web/20140911194400/http:/www.panthernewsnetwork.com/top-stories/2013/10/24/in-a-while-krokodil/)